 Modus is not offering a refund for the recalled dressers.
 Consumer Reports says this is a worrisome recall strategy.
 Experts say Modus Furniture should be offering consumers full refunds.
 In fact, refund options are critical incentives for getting recalled dressers out of homes and keeping kids safe, especially now that the coronavirus pandemic might lead to logistical delays.

-According to Consumer Product Safety Commission (CPSC), one person is injured about every 20 minutes and one child dies about every two weeks when a piece of furniture, an appliance, or a television falls on top of them.
+According to the Consumer Product Safety Commission (CPSC), one person is injured about every 20 minutes and one child dies about every two weeks when a piece of furniture, an appliance, or a television falls on top of them.
 Thousands of those incidents each year involve dressers.
 Dresser tip-overs have killed 212 people since 2000, and they are overwhelmingly children 6 or under.